 No two visitors will have the same experience

 Some of the descriptions of the experience have been like being in a colored space station, walking through stained glass, or feeling like Jonah in a colored whale.
 No two visitors will have the same experience.
-Each person appreciates the radiance, color, and calm of the Luminarium in a different way.
-The Luminarium will offer this unique experience regardless of the weather or amount of light outside.
+Each person appreciates the radiance, color, and calm of the Luminarium differently.
+The Luminarium will offer this unique experience regardless of the weather or the amount of light outside.

 All luminaria are made to the same scale (1000/10,000 sq. meter).
 But different luminaria are shaped to fit different sites.
 There have different designs over the years, with different inspirations in design.
 Currently, the luminaria touring are:

 - Amococo – With the longest tunnel maze